lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 > groovy.lang.MissingMethodException: No signature of method: org.identityconnectors.common.logging.Log.info() is applicable for argument types: (org.forgerock.openicf.connectors.groovy.OperationType) values: [TEST]
 > ```

-Use the `Log` class for the logs output that is to stay in the code.
+Use the `Log` class for debugging output that is to stay in the code and to be used in test and production.

-During the development phase, for a quick temporary output, you could use the standard `println`.
-This will allow to print out content of objects and strings without the additional information about date and time and log level, which might not bear a lot of value during script development:
+During the development phase, however, for a quick temporary output, you could use the [println](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/io/PrintStream.html) method.
+This will allow to print out content of different types of variables without the additional information about date, time, and log level; which might not bear a lot of value during script development.

+For example:

 ```groovy
 println operation